Jasonblalack/zyngapoker/Web-server.md

 #### Enabling Basic Authentification

 There are two way to enable Basic Auth for remote hosts.
-Either you can define a header `X-Proxy-Authorization` on every request or define the authentication data inside the route via the `auth` key (a dict with the keys `user` and `password`).
+Either you can define a header `X-Proxy-Authorization` on every request or define the authentication data inside the route via the `auth` key (a dict with the keys `method` (should be `basic`), `user` and `password`).
 The header `X-Proxy-Authorization` is automatically mapped to `Authorization` on the mirrored request and must qualify for the normal Basic Auth criteria (username and password in a single string which is base64 encoded).

 #### Resetting the mirror